 As a motorcyclist, you put yourself at risk every time you get behind the handlebars in Louisiana.
 You must be aware of everything around you at all times, as well as driving defensively around motorists who might not obey the rules of the road.
 Unfortunately, you can’t always avoid collisions.
-If you’re now recuperating from broken bones, a head injury, brain injury, road rash, spine injury, or other harm, come to the motorcyclist advocates at Murphy Law Firm.
-We’re on your side and can help you fight for fair compensation.

 Some of these motorcycle wreck statistics might surprise you:

 - The total number of registered motorcycles in the state of Louisiana has risen from 55,800 in 2004 to 70,000 in 2008; this has caused the number of motorcycle wrecks to increase as well.